SamuraiWriter7/multi-wing-gpt-autonomy-architecture/README.md

 ---

-## Status
+# Status

-Initial specification release:
+Current specification status:

 ```text
 v0.1.0
 ```

-This version establishes the foundational documentation for governed structural autonomy in Multi-Wing GPT systems.
+This version establishes the foundational documentation for governed structural autonomy in Multi-Wing GPT systems and adds standardization-oriented readiness documents.

 ---

-## Conclusion
+# Conclusion

 Multi-Wing GPT autonomy is not the removal of control.